 A stalwart of Swedish cinema whose career spanned the silent era to the modern age, appearing in over sixty films as a versatile character actress.

-Agda Helin embodied the working actress, a consistent and familiar presence in Swedish film for over half a century.
-Born in 1894, she stepped before the cameras in the early 1910s, during the silent era, and adapted seamlessly to the coming of sound.
-Her filmography, exceeding sixty titles, is a journey through the evolution of Swedish cinema itself.
-She rarely occupied the starring role, but instead perfected the art of the supporting character, bringing depth and authenticity to mothers, housekeepers, neighbors, and aristocrats.
+Agda Helin appeared in over sixty Swedish films across more than five decades.
+Born in 1894, she stepped before cameras in the early 1910s during the silent era and adapted seamlessly to sound.
+She perfected the art of the supporting character, bringing depth and authenticity to mothers, housekeepers, neighbors, and aristocrats.
 Directors relied on her naturalism and professionalism.
-Helin worked with some of Sweden's most important filmmakers, from the studio era pioneers to the likes of Ingmar Bergman, in whose 'The Devil's Eye' she appeared.
-Her career, lasting until the late 1960s, stands as a quiet testament to durability and craft.
+She worked with studio-era pioneers and with Ingmar Bergman, appearing in his 1960 film 'The Devil's Eye.'
+Her career lasted until the late 1960s.

 1883–1900